Agricultural mapping (In Progress)

 Current stage

-• Open houses regarding updates to agriculture mapping and policies in the County Official Plan.
+• Open houses planned for October 2025 (dates and locations coming soon!) regarding updates to agriculture mapping and policies in the County Official Plan.

 Next steps

-• Present final recommendations for agriculture mapping and policies to Northumberland County Council for adoption.
+• Present final recommendations for agriculture mapping and policies to County Council for adoption.

 • Submit the amendment to the Province for approval and implementation.